-On 15th June, the first ever National Clean Air Day (NCAD) will see local schools, hospitals and communities across UK cities run events and inspire other local residents to act for their own health and the health of local children.
+Clean Air Day 2019 will be on Thursday 20th June and will see local schools, hospitals and communities across UK cities run events and inspire other local residents to act for their own health and the health of local children.

 Across the UK’s city centres, air pollution is having a major impact on our health, with dirty air contributing to 40,000 deaths every year in the UK.

 Many of the UK’s cities exceed the safe and legal limits for air pollution, which is mainly caused by road transport.

 The launch of NCAD will give every school, hospital, workplace and housing estate free access to cutting-edge advice on avoiding and tackling urban air pollution, sourced from health experts and academics.

 Events are already being planned in Birmingham, Derby, Leeds, Manchester, Nottingham and Southampton; while all UK cities, including London, Glasgow, Edinburgh, will benefit from the free guides and toolkits available.

 The day is co-ordinated by environmental change charity, Global Action Plan.

 Chris Large, Partner at Global Action Plan, said: ‘We know that people do want to act on air pollution.
 But currently, they don’t know how to protect themselves and their children, or how to cut air pollution in their local area.
 20th June will be a day of practical action, myth-busting and awareness-raising, so we can all breathe cleaner air.

 NOTES TO EDITORS

 - For media interviews please contacts Kate Hinton, Mobile 07714 708416 – email@example.com